The French Dispatch: Premiere and theatrical release

-In September 2019, Searchlight Pictures acquired distribution rights to the film.
+In September 2019, Searchlight Pictures (then-named Fox Searchlight Pictures) acquired distribution rights to the film.
 It was set to premiere at the Cannes Film Festival on May 12, 2020, and get a wide release on July 24, but due to the COVID-19 pandemic, the festival was cancelled and the film was pulled from the schedule on April 3, 2020.
 The film was rescheduled for release on October 16, 2020, before being pulled from the schedule again on July 23, 2020.

 The French Dispatch had its world premiere at the 2021 Cannes Film Festival.
-The film was screened at film festivals in Busan, South Korea, the Hamptons, London, Mill Valley, Montclair, New York, Twin Cities, Philadelphia, Wrocław, San Diego, and Zürich.
-There was a surprise screening at Telluride.
-It was released in limited theaters on October 22, 2021, followed by the wide expansion of October 29, 2021.
+It was screened at film festivals in Busan, the Hamptons, London, Mill Valley, Montclair, New York City, Twin Cities, Philadelphia, Wrocław, San Diego, and Zürich.
+There was a surprise screening at the Telluride Film Festival.
+The film was released in limited theaters on October 22, 2021, and received a wide release on October 29, 2021.

 Home media

-The film was released digitally on December 14, 2021, and was followed by a Blu-ray and DVD release on December 28, 2021 by Walt Disney Studios Home Entertainment.
-The movie was released on Blu-ray in the UK as an HMV exclusive on 3rd April 2023.
+The French Dispatch was released digitally on December 14, 2021, followed by a Blu-ray and DVD release on December 28, by Walt Disney Studios Home Entertainment.
+It was released on Blu-ray in the UK as an HMV exclusive on 3 April 2023.
+It was released on Ultra HD Blu-ray by Criterion on September 30, 2025, as part of the ten film collection The Wes Anderson Archive: Ten Films, Twenty-Five Years and as a standalone disc.

 Promotion

-In promoting the movie, pop-up exhibitions with recreations of film's sets emerged in Los Angeles, New York, and London for a limited run around the film's release.
-The London store sported Le Sans Blague café's storefront, and housed several props from the film, including costumes, and the Rosenthaler's mural.
+To promote the film, pop-up exhibitions with recreations of sets from the film emerged in Los Angeles, New York, and London for a limited time around the film's release date.
+The London pop-up sported the storefront of the Le Sans Blague café's storefront, and housed several props from the film, including costumes, and Rosenthaler's mural.

 Reception

 Box office

-The French Dispatch has grossed $16.1 million in the United States and Canada, and $30.2 million in other territories, for a worldwide total of $46.3 million.
+The French Dispatch grossed $16.1 million in the United States and Canada, and $30.2 million in other territories, for a worldwide total of $46.3 million.

-In its limited opening weekend, it grossed $1.3 million from 52 theaters, for a per-venue average of $25,000, the best per-venue performance for a theatrically released film of the COVID-19 pandemic until Licorice Pizza released in November with a per-venue average of $86,289).
-It expanded to 788 theaters the following weekend and grossed $2.75 million.
+In its limited opening weekend, the film grossed $1.3 million from 52 theaters, for a per-venue average of $25,000, which was the best per-venue performance for a theatrically-released film up to that point of the COVID-19 pandemic; the following month, Licorice Pizza had a per-venue average of $86,289 in 4 theaters.
+The film expanded to 788 theaters the following weekend, and grossed $2.75 million.
 It continued to expand in its third weekend, making $2.6 million from 1,205 theaters.